 Phoenix DRaaS is available on demand in the cloud.
 The virtual machine can be recovered on demand in the cloud, thus system downtime and its resulting impact on productivity are reduced to minutes.

 Phoenix DRaaS provides a wide array of benefits to maintain business continuity during unplanned disasters that may disrupt your VMware environment.
 To ensure proper failover when disaster strikes your environment, Phoenix DRaaS provides an on-demand, cost-effective solution to eliminate the infrastructure burden, and significantly reduce the downtime.

 Phoenix DRaaS provides the following benefits for your VMware environment:

-AWS provides twelve storage regions worldwide with data durability of 99.99999% to safely and securely spin up your virtual machines during disaster.
+- Global recovery coverage: AWS provides twelve storage regions worldwide with data durability of 99.99999% to safely and securely spin up your virtual machines during a disaster.